kanhaiyak23/Ecommerce_website/README.md

 # T-Shirt E-Commerce Store with PhonePe Payment Integration

 A complete React.js e-commerce application for selling t-shirts with PhonePe payment gateway integration.
+Built with Vercel serverless functions for seamless deployment.
 Users can browse products, add items to cart, and complete purchases with secure payment processing.

 ## Features